kjosib/kjosib.github.io/voice/sounds.md

 Thankfully thimbles protect these thumbs!

 thief, thin, therapy, thatch, thanos, thought(ɔ as in short), through(u as in boot), third(ɜ in burr), thunder(ʌ in bus)

+Need some SH-sounds

+She Sells Sea Shells on the Sea Shore

 ```

 ## Nasal Sounds